home-assistant/core/README.md

 The following API commands are currently supported:

+    /api/state/categories - POST
+    parameter: api_password - string
+    Will list all the categories for which a state is currently tracked.
+Returns a json object like this:

+    ```json
+    {"status": "OK",
+     "message":"State categories",
+     "categories": ["all_devices", "Paulus_Nexus_4"]}
+    ```

+    /api/state/get - POST
+    parameter: api_password - string
+    parameter: category - string
+    Will get the current state of a category.
+Returns a json object like this:

+    ```json
+    {"status": "OK",
+     "message": "State of all_devices",
+     "category": "all_devices",
+     "state": "device_home",
+     "last_changed": "19:10:39 25-10-2013",
+     "attributes": {}}
+    ```

     /api/state/change - POST
     parameter: api_password - string
     parameter: category - string
     parameter: new_state - string
-    Changes category 'category' to 'new_state'
+    parameter: attributes - object encoded as JSON string (optional) Changes category 'category' to 'new_state'
     It is possible to sent multiple values for category and new_state.
     If the number of values for category and new_state do not match only